-Many now fear the health impacts of the drugs if taken for too long, with new research linking sustained use of PPIs to dementia, heart attacks and kidney problems.
-New research published in the BMJ journal Gut, involved 63,000 people in Hong Kong.
-At the beginning of the study, they were treated with antibiotics to kill bacteria called H. pylori, which is linked to stomach cancer.
+Many now also fear the health impacts of the drugs if taken for too long, with new research linking sustained use of PPIs to dementia, heart attacks, and kidney problems.
+New research published in the BMJ journal Gut involved 63,000 people in Hong Kong.
+At the beginning of the study, researchers treated participants with antibiotics to kill bacteria called H. pylori, which is often complicit in stomach cancer.
+(4)

-The researchers did this to rule out the role of bacteria in the development of cancer, increasing their confidence that the PPI drugs were to blame.
-The patients were then tracked for an average of seven years.
+The researchers did this to rule out the role of bacteria in the development of cancer.
+And that increased their confidence that the PPI drugs were to blame.
+Then they tracked patients for an average of seven years.

-The researchers calculated that this means that for every 10,000 people who take PPIs, roughly eight people a year will develop stomach cancer – four more than if none were taking the pills.
+The researchers calculated that this means that for every 10,000 people who take PPIs, roughly eight people a year will develop stomach cancer.
+That’s four more than if none were taking the pills.

 So knowing the common symptoms and causes of acid reflux may keep people from using PPIs for too long.